Byte-Block/Java-GUI/Calculator/README.md

 # CALCULATOR
-A Java Graphic User Interface calculator, to work with whole numbers and the possibility to change numerical systems.
+A Java Graphic User Interface calculator, to work with whole numbers and the possibility to change base numeral systems.